John French, 1st Earl of Ypres: Planning Loos

 Joffre often wrote to Kitchener complaining about French.
 Sidney Clive noted that meetings between French and Joffre could be counterproductive as "the former is irritable & the latter silent".

 Joffre planned once again for attacks by the BEF and French Tenth Army, combined with another French offensive in Champagne.
 He wrote to GHQ (12 June) that the ground at Loos was "particularly favourable", although Haig reported (23 June) that it was unsuitable for an attack.
 At a conference at Chantilly (24 June) French and Joffre agreed that further attacks on the Western Front were needed and that they should ask their governments to send all available troops to France rather than other fronts.

+Field Marshal Sir John French with two ADCs, on horseback, Blendecques, France, 18 August 1915.
+In the background is his escort of troopers from the 4th Cavalry and the 15th Lancers.
+The Indian figure just behind the main group is Sirdar Bahadur Khwaja Mahomed.

 Asquith had a lengthy discussion (26 June) about the desirability of sacking French.
 Wilson thought French "ridiculously optimistic about the German state of collapse", while General Aylmer Haldane thought him "obstinate and unreasonable" (Haldane diary, 30 June 1915).
 After a "long talk" with Robertson (1 July) the King became convinced that French should be removed.
 Margot Asquith warned French (2 July) that his aides Freddy Guest and Brinsley Fitzgerald (whom she thought "wonderfully unclever") were making trouble between him and Kitchener.
 Kitchener also opposed a major British offensive (Calais Conference, 6 July).
 Sir John expressed his concern that, although a successful attack was possible, his artillery had less than the 17 rounds per day which he deemed necessary.
 He was initially sceptical of Haig's reluctance to attack and inspected the ground himself (12 July).
 Although he felt that the high ground already in British hands would provide good observation, he broadly concurred with Haig's analysis.
 Robertson also opposed the attack.